BeyondTrust/pbis-open/docs/md/domainjoin-cli.8.md

 [INDENT]Explicitly disables the configuration of <module> during the join operation.

-[INDENT]**Note** that some modules are necessary for the proper operation of PBIS while joined to AD.
+[INDENT]**Note** that some modules are necessary for the proper operation of BeyondTrust AD Bridge while joined to AD.
 If you attempt to disable such a module, **domainjoin-cli** will refuse to proceed with a join operation.

 [INDENT]For some modules, it is possible to make the relevant configuration changes by hand; **domainjoin-cli** will inform you of the necessary changes and will proceed with the module disabled if it detects that the changes have been made.